ashleychontos/pySYD/docs/setup.rst

 Setting up
 **********

-The ``pySYD`` package comes with a convenient setup feature that can be run from command line in a single step.
+The ``pySYD`` package comes with a convenient setup feature (accessed via `pysyd.pipeline.setup<library/pipeline>`_) that can be run from the command line in a single step.
 We ***strongly encourage*** you to run this step regardless of how you intend to use ``pySYD`` (i.e., command line, notebook) because it:

-#. downloads data for three example stars,
+- downloads data for three example stars
-#. provides the example input files to use along with the software, *and*
+- provides the example input files to use along with the software *and*
-#. sets up the recommended directory structure
+- sets up the recommended directory structure

-Therefore, the only thing you need to do from your end is initiate the command and let ``pySYD`` do the rest for you!
+Therefore, the only thing you need to do from your end is initiate the command and let ``pySYD`` do the rest of the work for you!

 Make a local directory
 ######################

 While `pip` installed ``pySYD`` to your `PYTHONPATH`, we recommend that you first create a local pysyd directory before running setup.
-This is the only reason we didn't include our examples as package data, as it would've put them in your root directory and we realize this can be difficult to find.
+This way you can keep all your pysyd-related data, results and information in an easy-to-find location.
+This is the only reason we didn't include our examples as package data, as it would've put them in your root directory and we realize this can be difficult to locate.

 .. code-block::

     mkdir ~/path/to/local/pysyd/directory

-This way you can keep all your pysyd-related data, results and information in an easy-to-find location.
-You also do not have to worry about restricted access and all that other jazz.
+This way you also don't have to worry about file permissions, restricted access, and all that other jazz.

 ``pySYD`` setup
 ################